 Who pays for the Title Insurance?

 By custom, not law, the seller pays for the buyer’s Owner’s Standard Title Insurance Policy.
 Again by custom, the purchaser pays for the Title Insurance Policy insuring the lending institution providing the purchaser’s financing.
-Again this is by custom, and a buyer and seller may agree between themselves as to who should bear the cost of title insurance.
+Again this is my custom, and a buyer and seller may agree between themselves as to who should bear the cost of title insurance.

 What is a title search?

-A title search is detailed examination of the historical records concerning the real property.
+A title search is a detailed examination of the historical records concerning the real property.
 These records include deeds, court record, property indexes, name indexes, and tax records, among others.
 The purpose of the search is to verify the sellers’ right to transfer ownership and to discover any claims, defects, rights or burdens affecting the property.